Close Menu

 THE SOCIAL SECURITY REVIEW PROCESS

 The Social Security Administration (SSA) pays SSD benefits to those who have a severe medical condition which prevents them from working at any job for over one year or more.
 The SSA reviews applications to determine whether your condition meets SSA’s rules.
 The SSA has a specific ruling that deals with Chronic Fatigue Syndrome.
-You can learn more about how the SSA views CFS by reading Social Security Ruling 14-1p.
+You can learn how the SSA views CFS by reviewing Social Security Ruling 14-1p.

 Qualifying for SSDI benefits means you cannot work at any job in the national economy.
 The SSA uses a five step review process to determine if they can pay you benefits.